DucManhPhan/DucManhPhan.github.io/_posts/2020-01-20-Visitor-pattern.md

         The pattern achieves flexibility by introducing separate visitor objects and a double-dispatch mechanism, which can complicate a design.

+    - Languages that support double or multiple dispatch lessen the need for the visitor pattern.

 <br>

 ## Code C++/Java

-To refer this pattern's code, we can read this [link](https://github.com/DucManhPhan/Design-Pattern/tree/master/Behavioral-Pattern/visitor-pattern/src/Java).
+To refer this pattern's code, we can read this [Visitor pattern on Github](https://github.com/DucManhPhan/Design-Pattern/tree/master/Behavioral-Pattern/visitor-pattern/src/Java).

 <br>